 In 2016, the Civil Rights Defender of the Year Award was handed out to Azerbaijani human rights lawyer Intigam Aliyev for his tireless work to protect and promote human rights.
 Over two decades Intigam Aliyev has defended numerous individuals and organisations in Azerbaijan.
 He has inspired a generation of young Azerbaijanis, both as a teacher and as a devoted human rights lawyer.

-The recipient of the prize is appointed by the Civil Rights Defenders Board, which chooses between three candidates presented by the organisation’s secretariat.
+The recipient of the award is appointed by the Civil Rights Defenders Board, which chooses between three candidates presented by the organisation’s secretariat.
 The secretariat makes their choices based on nominations submitted by Civil Rights Defenders’ worldwide network of human rights defenders and human rights organisations.
 Nomination for the Civil Rights Defender of the Year Award is by invitation only.

 Eligibility for Nomination: